Tourism improvement district

-Tourism Improvement Districts (TIDs) are a type of business improvement district in the United States.
-The aim of TIDs is increasing the number of overnight visitors using business and services in that area.
+A tourism improvement district (TID) is a type of business improvement district in the United States.
+The aim of a TID is to increase the number of overnight visitors using businesses and services in the area.
 TIDs are formed through a public–private partnership between the local government and the businesses in a district.
 TID funds are usually managed by a nonprofit corporation, generally a Convention and Visitors' Bureau, hotel association, or similar destination marketing organization.
 Typical TID services include marketing programs to raise awareness of the destination, sponsorship of special events that attract overnight visitors, and sales programs to bring in large-group business.
 Synonymous terms for TIDs include: tourism marketing district, hotel improvement district, and tourism business improvement district.

 Tourism Improvement Districts by US States

 California

 In California, tourism improvement districts are formed under the Property and Business Improvement District Law of 1994, the Parking and Business Improvement Area Law of 1989, or a similar enabling ordinance adopted by a charter city.
 California districts are also subject to other laws designed to ensure approval by business owners paying the assessment and accountability by the managing body to those business owners.

 Tourism improvement districts are formed with a majority of assessed businesses consenting and the local government's approval.
 Funds raised are returned to a non-profit corporation which is under contract with the local government to manage those funds.
 Several accountability mechanisms ensure that funds are spent in accordance with a specifically defined district plan that includes marketing and sales programs approved by the businesses paying into the district.
 The two main reasons for TIDs' growing popularity among tourism-related businesses are: